 Yes, students will need to submit an application for admission through csumentor.edu and submit a completed Petition for Reinstatement.
 Students must obtain the appropriate approvals and signatures prior to approval.

-Once the degree is posted, student can see their current status by viewing the Unofficial Transcript.
+Participating in a convocation does not equal to graduating.
+Only when a degree is posted on a student's record does a student official graduate.
+Students can see their current status by viewing the Unofficial Transcript.
 Official proof of graduation is the student's official transcript, which can be requested as soon as the degree appears on the unofficial transcript.
 For more information, students should contact the Registrar’s Office.

 Students will need to complete and file a Change of Major or Minor form the Registrar’s Office.
 Students will need to obtain signatures from the desired major or minor department before submitting the completed the form to the Registrar’s Office, located in the Student Services Center.